Hotel bookings are continuing to increase.

 Make sure all of your content and visuals match across your marketing platforms, including email, social media, paid ads and your website.
 This helps to simplify the message and avoids any confusion!
 Confusion = a blocker between someone browsing and actually booking.

-Speaking of simple, try and word your offers so that they’re super easy to understand.
+Speaking of simple, try and word your offers so that they’re all super easy to understand.
 You don’t want your packages to come across complex, all over the place or just downright unclear.
 When you are clear yourself as to what your offers entail, you should be able to communicate them clearly, too.
+Create offers specific to different kinds of guests – don’t create a ‘one size fits all’.
+That will not be as effective.

 Flourish with a little sparkle

 Pay attention to the little details.
-Consider adding the likes of snowfall to your website homepage, a countdown clock to encourage a sense of urgency, or a Christmas-themed action bar directing people to your corresponding landing page.
-Pay attention to the look and feel of these elements when you’re designing your email and social collateral.
+Consider adding the likes of snowfall to your website homepage, a countdown clock to encourage a sense of urgency, or a Christmas-themed action bar directing people to your corresponding landing page!

 - Launch a Christmas-themed voucher